Mohanad Elshieky v. United States of America, No. 2:20-cv-00064 (E.D. Wash., filed Feb. 14, 2020)

 Mr. Elshieky filed an administrative complaint under the Federal Tort Claims Act (FTCA) on April 25, 2019, seeking $250,000 in damages for wrongful arrest and false imprisonment.
 CBP issued a final disposition denying the claim on September 11, 2019.
 On February 14, 2020, Mr. Elshieky filed a complaint in federal district court under the FTCA.
 On June 23, 2020, the court denied Defendant’s motion to dismiss Mr. Elshieky’s claim of discrimination under the Washington Law Against Discrimination.

 After the court denied Defendants’ motion to dismiss as to Mr. Elshieky’s discrimination claim, Defendants filed their answer.
 Discovery is now beginning, and a bench trial has been postponed due to the pandemic.
+After a bench trial was postponed due to the pandemic, the case was referred to mediation and all deadlines were vacated.
+In March 2021, the government reached a settlement with Mr. Elshieky which included an award for damages.

 - Administrative FTCA Complaint